AlejandroDavidArzolaSaavedra/Kata-Toy-Factory/README.md

 2. Run the `Main` class.
 3. Enter the desired toy types (car, helicopter, submarine) to see the production process.

-### 🚀 Extending the Application

-To extend the application:

-1. Create new toy classes in the `toyproducts.models` package.
-2. Implement new factories in the `factories.regionalfactories` package for the new toy types.
-3. If necessary, create new components in the `toyproducts.components.asian/american` packages and their corresponding factories.
-4. Implement regional branches in the `branches` package for each region, extending the `ToyBusiness` class and overriding the `createToy` method.

-### 📝 Note

-This application is a learning exercise intended for educational purposes to understand design patterns and their implementation in Java.

 ## Contributions 🤝

 Contributions are welcome.
 If you want to improve this program, follow these steps: